 Pharmaceutical Serialization and Brand Management

 A few days ago, as I was checking through my medicine locker, I found the first serialized package I have seen in public.
-The package was from an European brand, purchased May 2014 as I could read from the pharmacist’s note.
+The package was from a European brand, purchased May 2014 as I could read from the pharmacist’s note.
 As a technical person working on the field, I was, of course, interested to see how the code worked.

-The code had an expiry date, a 8-digit lot number, a GTIN and a 15-digit serial number.
+The code had an expiry date, an 8-digit lot number, a GTIN and a 15-digit serial number.
 I did a GTIN search on the code and ran right into a surprise: the code was assigned to an Indian pharmaceutical manufacturer.

-To protect Indian pharmaceutical manufacturers reputation, India has set up the requirement to apply serialization to each pharmaceutical package exported since beginning of 2013.
+To protect Indian pharmaceutical manufacturers reputation, India has set up the requirement to apply serialization to each pharmaceutical package exported since the beginning of 2013.
 If the target market has a comparable serialization requirement of its own, Indian authorities permit the exporter to use that serialization instead of the Indian one.

 This should, in fact, not be a surprise.
 The reality of today’s pharmaceutical manufacturing is that brands do not produce themselves all the products they sell.
 One brand has a modern, efficient factory to manufacture drug A, and it thus produces and in many cases also packages drug A for several other brands.
 In a similar way, the same brand sells drugs B and C, which are produced, and maybe packaged too, by other manufacturers.
 Each brand has a longer list of products on the market than it actually manufactures itself.
 Then there exist specialized contract manufacturers which do not sell drugs on their own brand at all.